Itamar Medical Acquires Technology and Assets of Spry Health

 - Delivers stream of continuous comprehensive patient bio-markers of sleep disorder patterns and their association with day-time physiological vital signs over time monitored in an easy to comply with watch-like device

 /EIN News/ -- CAESAREA, Israel, Jan.
 12, 2021 (GLOBE NEWSWIRE) -- Itamar Medical Ltd. (NASDAQ and TASE: ITMR), a leading medical device and digital health company focused on the integration of sleep apnea management into the cardiac patient care pathway, today announced that it has entered into a definitive agreement to acquire technology and assets of Spry Health for an undisclosed cash amount.
-Spry, based in the San Francisco Bay area, develops a wrist based medical grade remote patient monitoring (RPM) solutions.
+Spry, based in the San Francisco Bay area, develops a wrist-based medical grade remote patient monitoring (RPM) solution.

 “As we sought opportunities to build on our vision of expanding sleep apnea diagnostics from a single-night test to continuous remote patient monitoring, we identified the technology commercialized by Spry Health as a perfect fit,” said Gilad Glick, President and Chief Executive Officer of Itamar Medical.
 “The acquisition of their FDA-cleared, wrist-worn technology and the addition of a knowledgeable pool of selected talented engineers, led by Spry co-founder and CTO Elad Ferber, provides an excellent platform for us to jump start our development initiatives to bring to market a continuous sleep apnea monitoring device to further support chronic disease management, particularly as it contributes to the added burden on cardiovascular disease.